The Niehaus-Rosano Building is a reminder of Ocean View’s melting-pot past.

 The permit application went on to describe additional framing to strengthen the structure.

 The 1914 city directory listed Augusto Rosano as a plumber doing business at 2028 Ninth Street and residing at 2026 Ninth, but the following year, the listing reverted to a single address (2028).
 By 1917, August had abandoned plumbing and joined the Berkeley Fire Department as a fireman.
 This job also didn’t last long, for in 1920, August was enumerated in the U.S. Census as having no occupation.
 Meanwhile, Clara Ghiorzo reached adulthood and went to work as a stenographer for Jerolomo and Harry J. Craviotto, father and son who owned two grocery stores and would later establish the West Brae Nursery at 2119 University Avenue.

-933 Addison Street, converted by Giulia Rosano in 1923, in a 1949 photo (Ormsby Donogh files, BAHA archives)
+933 Addison Street, a Victorian house converted to a duplex in 1923 by Giulia Rosano, shown in a 1949 photo (Ormsby Donogh files, BAHA archives)